The Wound Healing Files: Accelerating Tissue Repair & The Fibroblast Connection

 The Healing Matrix: Components of Repair

-Component Function in Repair Presence in DAV
+Component Function in Repair How DAV May Relate

 Epithelialization: Closing the Gap